You can’t retract a designer baby: CRISPR, social justice, & risks

 You couldn’t just retract a genetically modified designer baby should something go wrong.
 Retraction stamp part of image from Medscape

-There’s a questionable notion floating around out there in the numerous discussions over heritable human genetic modification.
+There’s a questionable notion floating around out there in the numerous discussions over heritable human genetic modification and CRISPR.

 This idea goes that if germline human gene editing goes awry for any number of reasons, scientists could simply reverse it by applying genetics again.